 Sleep disturbances can be complex and varied, ranging from stress and anxiety to medical conditions like sleep apnea.
 No one practice is a cure-all for everyone’s sleep problems, but the right mineral supplementation can go a long way.

 Magnesium Citrate is a promising natural dietary supplement that has many Magnesium brain benefits, and can potentially help individuals struggling with sleep disturbances like those due to stress, low mood, RLS, and gut issues, to name a few.
 Several studies have shown that Magnesium supplementation can help to improve sleep quality.
-Magnesium Citrate, in particular, has been found to have higher bioavailability and absorption compared to other forms of the micronutrient, making it a popular choice for sleep support.
+Magnesium Citrate, in particular, has been found to have higher bioavailability and absorption compared to other forms of the micronutrient, making it a great alternative to traditional over-the-counter sleep medicine.

 If you’re considering supplementation because of a sleep problem, choose responsibly sourced and chelated forms like those found in Magnesi-Om® to restore cellular balance for relaxation, brain health, and sleep.*